byu-oit/UAPI-Specification/University API Specification.md

 #### 3.3.5 Large Collections

 Some resources and sub-resources represent a large number of instances.
 APIs that support large numbers of instances should implement subsets in order to provide the consumer a way to move through the collection in a reasonable way.
-It may be possible that the underlying data has changed between invocations so instances may be repeated or skipped.
+The consumer should be aware that it may be possible that the underlying data has changed between invocations so instances may be repeated or skipped.

 To implement subsets a resource must include specific `metadata` and `links` with the collection in the response.